-Quincy Votes! is committed to
+Quincy Votes! is committed to objective, impartial voter information

-Quincy Votes! will never endorse any candidates or parties; we aim to provide accurate, unbiased information for voters to make their own informed choices.
+Quincy Votes! will never endorse any candidates or parties.
+We aim to provide accurate, unbiased information for voters to make their own informed choices.

-But while we may voice our personal opinions about issues or candidates outside of our participation in Quincy Votes!, the work we do as Quincy Votes! will remain nonpartisan and fact-based.
+While we may voice our personal opinions about issues or candidates outside of our participation in Quincy Votes!, the work we do as Quincy Votes! will remain nonpartisan and fact-based.

 –The Quincy Votes!
 Board of Directors